 Michael Kerr is an award-winning writer living in the Pacific Northwest.
-He has published thousands of articles and blog posts for dozens of publications including Forbes, Fortune, VentureBeat, Portland Business Journal and many other books, magazines, websites and anthologies.
+He has published thousands of articles and blog posts for dozens of publications including Automotive World, The Economist, Forbes, Fortune, VentureBeat, as well as many other books, magazines, websites and anthologies.

 Ghostwriting and Thought Leadership

 We’re living in a time of astonishing technological innovations.
 That single device in your pocket has hundreds of thousands of times more processing power than all of NASA had when it last put human beings on the moon a half-century ago.
 Only decades old, the internet allows billions of people and millions of businesses around the globe to effortlessly communicate regardless of time zones and to synchronise work across multiple geographies.

 Think back to the year 2007.
 It may feel like only yesterday-but consider all the things we took for granted then: There was probably a Blockbuster Video nearby, and Nokia and Palm ruled the mobile device space.
 If you needed a ride, you called a taxi.